drasyl/drasyl.org/content/blog/wheelchair-navigation.md

 ![woman in wheelchair](/img/nayeli-dalton-GIJWGUXKEzY-unsplash.jpg)

-Today's post is about the just finished [master project lecture about smart cities](https://www.inf.uni-hamburg.de/en/inst/ab/dos/teaching.html#27562742) at University Hamburg.
+Today's post is about the just finished [master project lecture about smart cities](https://www.inf.uni-hamburg.de/en/inst/ab/dos/teaching.html#27562742) at Universität Hamburg.
 The project's goal was the prototypical implementation of a navigation solution for wheelchair users.
 For this purpose, a suitable route was selected with a wheelchair-friendly surface.
 The data required for navigation is automatically collected by a sensor box that can be attached to wheelchairs.